 About the accommodations mentioned in my trail journal

 The trip described in this journal took place in 2009.
-As of 2014, Sportsman’s Lodge is no longer in business.
-Fortunately, Rudy’s Cabins and Campground on Clarksville Pond less than a mile from the trail still welcomes Cohos Trail hikers.
+The following information is accurate as of March 2020: Sportsman’s Lodge is no longer in business.
+Rudy’s Cabins and Campground on Clarksville Pond less than a mile from the trail still welcomes Cohos Trail hikers.
+The cabin in which I stayed there has since been upgraded, and is priced accordingly.
 Camping is available at Lake Francis, Deer Mountain, and Coleman State Parks.
-Read more about them here.
 On the way to or from the Trail, travelers can still enjoy Robie’s Cabins on US 3 in Pittsburg village.
 The cabins, each with kitchenette, bathroom, and air conditioning, are conveniently located and reasonably priced.